pixelsconcepts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty: This script changes files ownership
+0-iam_betty: This script changes from one user to another user